 Training and Accreditation

 Prior to service launch – all pharmacists involved will undergo training to ensure competency (training package to be developed).
 The Pharmacists involved will need to ensure they are familiar with the service specification, SOP, PGD documentation, product SPC/PIL, consultation guidance and project aims and objectives.
-This will involve some personal CPD study.
-Following this training they should have developed the competencies to provide the service, and a declaration will need to be made to claim competency regarding the PGD use for the provision of tirzepatide.

-The staff involved should also have a solid understanding of the conditions being treated and appreciate the impact of obesity, it’s complications not just for the individual but on public health and resources.
-Some further CPD may be needed here if they do not feel confident in this area.

-All staff will be trained in how to measure and interpret the clinical parameters using the relevant equipment and training will be provided on any procedures for recording data in a digital platform/database (to be developed) and outcome data collection (e.g. questionnaire administration).

-Each pharmacy should be equipped with a suitable quiet and confidential consultation room where patient interviewing, counselling and clinical assessments will take place.
-Space should be provided for the necessary equipment needed for the service; product materials, resource packs (Service Specification/SOP/PGD/Guidance etc), scales, tape measure, BMI chart, BP monitor, consumables and a PC/tablet for use of the digital platform and its management.
+Following this training pharmacists will be accredited.
+Pharmacies will also be accredited.

 All testing equipment will be maintained in good working order and, where necessary, compliance with quality control requirements will be addressed.
 A nominated accredited member of staff will be responsible for maintaining equipment and quality control compliance.

 Patient Identification and Enrolment

-We propose that for the purposes of this pilot, in the first instance, patients should be identified via discussion with the pharmacy’s local GP surgeries.
-This would help to ensure that the service initially targets patients that are likely to benefit most from this service.
+Patients should be identified via discussion with local GP surgeries.
+This would help ensure that the service initially targets patients that are likely to benefit most from this service.
 GP referrals for the pilot can be made in the same manner that is currently used for the Pharmacy First service.
 We also propose that flyers or leaflets can be used in the pharmacy branches for purposes of advertising, where necessary.
 The method of patient identification will be recorded in the data collection forms.
-Whilst we presume there will be a large demand for this service, for practical reasons and to mitigate cost we propose that a maximum of 20 patients per pharmacy will take part (total number= 200).

 Exclusion Criteria: